 From issues such as waste management to the provision of essential services, public policy decisions across government regularly have a high capacity to generate community reaction - which is often negative.
 This 'outrage' is seldom well understood by decision makers.
 Thus the social side of your risk management will need to address all aspects of the situation aside from the pure technical hazard.
-Understanding and managing the community reaction to the issue will need to address concerns of trustworthiness, honesty, control, openness, responsiveness, fairness and respects.
+Understanding and managing the community reaction to the issue will need to address concerns of trustworthiness, honesty, control, openness, responsiveness, fairness and respect3.

 A crucial aspect of your planning then is to understand how the community views the issue and how you view the issue.
-Although these two views may differ, each must be considered equally valid. and must be accommodated in the consultation itself.
-Peter Sandman4 believes that in any consultation you must accept that "Emotions are legitimate - the public's and your own."
+Although these two views may differ, each must be considered equally valid, and must be accommodated in the consultation itself.
+Peter Sandman believes that in any consultation you must accept that "Emotions are legitimate - the public's and your pwn."

-The CCU is grateful to Futureye for its assistance with this section. •Sandman (1986) •For more information see the work of Chess et al (1988), Convello (1992), Fischhoff et al. (1981), Sandman (1986) Holing (1995)
+The CCU is protected to Futureye for its assistance with this section.
+(Sandman (1980)

+For more influentation see the work of Chees et al. (1988), Corvello (1997), Football et al. (1981), Sendmen (1989)